-Some professionals don’t always know what children in care and care leavers are entitled to.
-This can have a severe impact on children and young people, who rely on carers and other professionals to help them navigate the complexities of the system.
+Professionals don’t always know what children in care and care leavers are entitled to.
+This can have severe impacts on children and young people, who rely on carers and other professionals to help them navigate the system.
 Children’s rights are important because they help young people grow up happy and healthy.
-Rights are about making sure people are treated well and get a fair deal.
+Rights are about making sure people are treated well, have a voice and get a fair deal.
 They set out what is needed for people to live well.
-Everybody has rights, and everybody should respect the rights of other people.
-We all have responsibilities to do that.
-That's how you get a safe and happy society.
 Understanding the rights of the young people you work with is vital for you to best support them.
-There is a lot of information and advice out there for young people to access but they may not know about what is available to them or do not feel able to access advice and support.
-This is why it is important that the people that have a duty of care for care experienced young people understand their rights.
+There is a lot of information out there, but this can be overwhelming for young people.
+This is why it is important that the people who have a duty of care for care experienced young people understand their rights.
 It is essential to know how to access them, and what to do if those rights are compromised so that young people are informed at every stage of their care experience.

 Rights need to be protected and someone needs to make sure that they are respected.
 In Scotland that is the children & young People’s Commissioner.